Exotic topological order in fractal spin liquids

 with $k = 2\dim \gamma$.
 For instance, with $f=x^{i}$ and $g=x^{j}$, one has $k=2\gcd (L_{1},iL_{2},jL_{3})$ where $k$ depends crucially on the system size $\vec{L}=(L_{1},L_{2},L_{3})$.
 In general, it is a very challenging task to write down an explicit form of $k(L_{1},L_{2},L_{3})$ for a given pair of $f(x)$ and $g(x)$.
 Yet, $k(L_{1},L_{2},L_{3})$ has a nice symmetry property under scale transformations:

-The proof is straightforward from discrete scale symmetries of polynomials over $\mathbb{F}_{p}$.
-See appendix~\ref{append} for quantum fractal liquids with open boundary conditions.
+This can be proven from discrete scale symmetries of polynomials over $\mathbb{F}_{p}$.

 Ground states of quantum fractal liquids correspond to limit cycles under real-space RG transformations on an infinite lattice.
 To obtain RG transformations with meaningful attractors that do not flow to disordered states or trivial product states, one needs to apply some appropriate projection operators on sites that are to be coarse-grained.
+Below we present an example of such projections.
 Consider a pair of qubits at site $(i,j,\ell)$, denoted as $|\phi\rangle_{ij\ell} = |\phi_{A}\rangle_{ij\ell} \otimes |\phi_{B}\rangle_{ij\ell}$, and apply the following projections to a ground state: